Message on behalf of the Management

 Accordingly to this Code of Ethics, corruption refers to obtaining of advantage without entitlement or unlawful advantage, in exchange for money, goods or other advantages.
 No employee or any other person acting on behalf of the Bank shall ever either offer, promise or make a payment or provide any other item of value or request or accept such item with the aim of influencing public officials or other persons (or to give rise to the appearance of such influence), or to attain unfair business advantage.

-Items of value include financial or other types of advantages, such as – besides cash – gifts, credit/loan, collateral, any offering in the course of the provision of a loan, discount, entertainment, services, benefits, offering of a job, etc. It has no minimum amount or threshold value whatsoever that should be exceeded before such payment provided for the above purposes or gift qualifies as illegal or conflicting with the Code of Ethics even if the suspicion or appearance of corruption must be avoided.
+Items of value include financial or other types of advantages, such as – besides cash – gifts, credit/loan, collateral, any offering in the course of the provision of a loan, discount, entertainment, services, benefits, offering of a job, etc. It has no minimum amount or threshold value whatsoever that should be exceeded before such payment provided for the above purposes or gift qualifies as illegal or conflicting with the Code of Ethics.
+Even the suspicion or appearance of corruption must be avoided.

 Handing out gifts is often part of the local culture and traditions.
 Giving gifts in the course of business and client relationships may contribute to the company's reputation and to the establishment of good business relationships.
-Customary gifts, for business purposes, may be given and accepted.
-The pecuniary value of such gifts must not exceed 250 RON.
+Customary gifts, for business purposes, may be given and accepted; however, the total monetary value of given or accepted gifts within one quarter must not exceed the equivalent of EUR 150.
+Recurring, regular (daily, weekly or monthly) benefits provided by the same client or clientele do not qualify as business gifts, and consequently, should not be accepted.
 No gift whatsoever may – regardless of value – be accepted in the public client area, or in any other place or circumstance, including outside the bank.
+The gift should not be cash or supplementary benefit provided in lieu of or directly related to banking services.

 !
 No gifts will be accepted in the form of money irrespective of the amount offered.